Worshiptainment

 Modern worship: The focus is on Jesus.
 Period.

-4. Rock concerts: The musicians often “act out” in bizarre, freakish, sexually provocative, even deviant behaviors, again to further the audience’s attention upon them and the band’s mystique.
+4. Rock concerts: The musicians “act out” in bizarre, freakish, sexually provocative, even deviant behaviors, again to further the audience’s attention upon them and the band’s mystique.
 Examples abound here, such as Ozzy Osborn biting off the head of a bat onstage, David Lee Roth’s prancing about the stage while displaying sexually suggestive expressions, poses, and gestures, or Michael Jackson’s moonwalking and crotch-grabs.

 Modern worship: The band simply stands there and sings and/or plays their instruments.
 Some of them dance before the Lord.
 For you non-charismatics, that’s entirely scriptural behavior, I might add.